 June 4th 2016 at the Country Club of Woodmore in Mitchellville, MD.
 This was an exciting day for Zonta members as delegates from the local community and neighboring Zonta clubs gathered in support of the new club.

-The Zonta Govenor of District 3, Ms. Margo Sheridan was hosted by the club and presented each member with a yellow rose, as a token of the advocacy and service commitment of Zonta International.
+The Zonta Governor of District 3, Ms. Margo Sheridan was hosted by the club and presented each member with a yellow rose, as a token of the advocacy and service commitment of Zonta International.
 The keynote speaker for the Chartering Ceremony was Dr. E. Faye Williams, Esquire National President & CEO of National Congress of Black Women, Inc. Other guests included a member of the County Executive for Prince George's County, Rushern L. Baker's cabinet as well as The Honorable Dannielle Gianos, Vice President of Prince George's County Council.
 The Zonta Club of Mid-Maryland is notable for its membership of the largest number of African-American women within the District 3 region.

 The Chartering Committee led by Co-Chairs Stanita Scott and Virginia Moore, was congratulated for an extraordinary effort in organizing this special event, Other members of the committee include Erma Barron, Rhonda Caldwell, Karen Mitchell Fenner, Andrea Green-Horace, Jennifer Jones-Peoples, Denise Dobson McDonald, Roberta McLeod-Reeves and Cleopatra White.